$\boldsymbol{\lambda}$-Orthogonality Regularization for Compatible Representation Learning: Method Complexity and Broader Applicability

 \item $B_{\perp}(\phi_{\text{new}})/\phi_{\text{old}}$ can be achieved exclusively by our method.
 From a practical standpoint, this allows compatibility to be established even before all gallery items are forward-adapted using $F$.

 \item Since our approach provides a unified representation space, even when the gallery is in a hybrid form (i.e., with some elements already adapted by $F$ and others not), using $B_{\perp}(\phi_{\text{new}})$ still ensures compatibility.
-This is something that neither FCT nor FastFill can achieve. \end{itemize}
+This can not be achieved neither by FCT~\cite{ramanujan2022forward} nor FastFill~\cite{jaeckle2023fastfill}. \end{itemize}

 The contrastive loss defined in Eq.~\ref{eq:contr} relies on the availability of class labels to encourage embeddings from the same class to cluster together while pushing apart embeddings from different classes.
 In scenarios where class labels are not available, Eq.~\ref{eq:contr} naturally reduces to an unsupervised contrastive loss, similar to the objective used for training CLIP models \cite{radford2021learning}.
 In this unsupervised setting, we contrast pairs of representations originating from different models, and clustering—since it cannot be enforced directly—becomes a byproduct resulting from embedding similarity.
 Consequently, our approach is flexible and can be applied in both supervised and unsupervised training scenarios, depending on the availability of labels for the downstream task.